Illustration of a car, headphones, and a game controller.

 Kids hear about Grand Theft Auto long before they ever play it, whether it’s at school, on YouTube, or from that one cousin who “totally knows all the hacks.”
 GTA V is one of the best-selling video games in history, with over 190 million copies sold to date, so it pops up in kid conversations a lot.

 But just because a game is popular doesn’t mean it’s a fit for younger players.
-Here’s a clear breakdown of what the game actually contains, and what parents should think about before it lands in their home.
+If you’re wondering about the GTA age rating and whether the game is appropriate for kids, here’s what parents need to know before it lands in their home.

 What is the GTA age rating (and why)?

-Unlike kid-friendly games that focus on building, creating, or goofy challenges, GTA’s storyline centers on playing as a criminal character.
-Players complete missions, earn money, and climb their way through the criminal world.
-The realistic graphics, fast-paced world, and “total freedom” gameplay are a big part of what draws kids in.
+Unlike kid-friendly games that focus on building, creating, or goofy challenges, GTA’s storyline centers on playing as a criminal character who completes illegal missions for money and power.

 • Steal cars